pauljlohman/Pegasus/README.md

-Flight controller and remote control for custom drone.
+Work in progress flight controller and remote control for a quadcopter.

 Developed using Arduino IDE.